swax/NAISYS/README.md

 Console Colors

-- Purple: Response from GPT, added to context
+- Purple: Response from LLM, added to context
 - White: Generated locally or from a real shell, added to context
 - Green: Root prompt and root command reponses.
 Not added to context.
-Used for diagnostics between calls to GPT
+Used for diagnostics between calls to LLM
 - Red: Processing errors, not added to context (Not shell errors which are on the context)